geraldochiquemba2/OrbitalCloud/replit.md

 **Important:** WebSocket is disabled in development mode to avoid conflicts with Vite's HMR (Hot Module Replacement) WebSocket.
 The client-side hook (`useWebSocket`) gracefully handles this by silently disabling after a few failed connection attempts.

+### Automatic Encryption Toggle for Public Folders

+When folders are toggled between public and private, files are automatically processed:

+- **Making Public:** All encrypted files are automatically decrypted client-side and re-uploaded to Telegram without encryption.
+This allows public access to the files.
+- **Making Private:** All unencrypted files are automatically encrypted client-side and re-uploaded to Telegram with AES-256-GCM encryption.

+**Important:** This process happens in the browser and shows a progress UI.
+For files larger than 20MB, the reprocessing may fail in Cloudflare Workers due to request size limits.
+Files uploaded through the chunked upload system maintain their original encryption state when toggling.

 ### Known Limitations

 - **Telegram Dependency:** Primary storage relies on Telegram Bot API.
 Monitor ToS changes and prepare Cloudflare R2 fallback.
 - **Single Instance:** Current architecture assumes single server instance.
 Multi-instance scaling requires shared session/quota storage.
 - **WebSocket in Development:** Real-time WebSocket features are disabled in development mode due to Vite HMR conflicts.
 Test real-time features in production builds.
+- **Cloudflare Workers Reprocess Limit:** File reprocessing (for encryption toggle) is limited to 20MB per file due to Cloudflare Workers request size limits.
+Larger files maintain their original encryption state.

 ## Deployment (Cloudflare Workers)